The Big Picture On How To Flip Houses With No Money Down:

 • Less control over decisions

-• Need to establish trust and clear agreements.
+• Need to establish clear agreements.

 Hard Money Loans